 VCs are normally looking for high growth companies they can generate massive amount of growth in a short time.
 For instance, a VC would expect a $1 million investment to return $20 million in 3-5 years.
 While the numbers differ depending on the deal, the key is if you cannot grow fast, you are of not interest to a VC.

-One more difference between loans and investors.
+There is one more difference between loans and investors.
 Loans get paid back over a period of time.
-Investors usually only get their money when the founder (you) makes an exist.
+Investors usually only get their money when the founder (you) makes an exit.
 You exit the company when you sell it or when you take it public.
 So if you are looking for a lifestyle business (one that generates a nice income and you can give to your kids), you are not a candidate for most kinds of investment.

-First note investors invest in people first.
-Great ideas are a everywhere, but the person who can execute and is determined to make money no matter what is very attractive.
+First note, investors invest in people first.
+Great ideas are everywhere, but the person who can execute and is determined to make money no matter what, is very attractive.

 So my rule of thumb is to act like a bootstrapper, even if you are looking for an investor.
 Make it happen small and with what you have already.
 The result is you will get money flowing (revenue) which everyone likes to see.
 And always have a plan to keep the business growing with your own money just in case you cannot get investment.